sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/design-proposals/k8s-installer.md

 The Edge Microvisor Toolkit Standalone (EMT-S) provides a simplified approach to deploying an EMT edge without relying on the Edge Manageability Framework (EMF).
 This solution is particularly suited for quick EMT trials or use cases where connecting to a centralized EMF is either impractical or unnecessary.

 This proposal focuses on enhancing the Kubernetes installer for EMT-S to support the same level of Kubernetes configurability as EMF-managed edges, including critical environment-specific configurations to ensure successful cluster creation such as Pod and Service subnet ranges and private registry mirrors.
 To achieve this, it introduces the ability to use a cluster template as input for building EMT-S bootable images.
-The installer updates also incorporate recent design decisions, such as the transition from RKE2 to K3s as the default Kubernetes distribution [todo: add link] and the integration of K3s into the EMT image [todo: add link].
+The installer updates also incorporate recent design decisions, such as the transition from RKE2 to K3s for Kubernetes distribution [todo: add link] and the integration of K3s into the EMT image [todo: add link].

 ## Proposal